-Our Grow, Simplify and Transform Strategy, which was launched in September 2021, is a multi-year plan aiming to generate outstanding value for all shareholders.
-When setting performance targets for the 2022 STI and LTIP, the HCC Committee considered the Company's strategic priorities and related goals.
+Our Grow, Simplify and Transform Strategy, which was launched in September 2021, is a multi-year plan that aims to accelerate value for all shareholders.
+When setting performance targets for the 2023 Short-Term Incentive ("STI") and Long-Term Incentive Program ("LTIP"), the HCC Committee considered the Company's strategic priorities and related goals.
 Further, in its assessment of performance at year-end, the HCC Committee evaluated the Company's performance and the NEOs' contributions and progress towards predetermined goals for the year.